 Growing up, we had an old-fashioned hand cranked ice cream machine.
 If you know you know—but you had to really work hard for that ice cream.

-This recipe is no hand cranking required! 🙂 With this adorable countertop machine you have ice cream in 20 minutes and can recreate any of your favorites from Andy’s or other ice cream shops.
 Or, you can try any of the recipes we have in the archives—there’s even a cereal-based ice cream!

 To start, I baked a pan of lemon bars.
 You could definitely make them from scratch, but I used a box since the ice cream was the star of the show (this time) and let them cool overnight.